-Attitude and Skills with Co-Workers Is friendly and respectful with others , , Looks for ways to be helpful Strives to assume fair share of work Conversations relate to the children and the Offers and shares ideas and materials work at the center and not personal information Communicates directly and avoids gossip Works as a team player, completing job tasks Approaches criticism with a learning attitude in a timely manner Comments / Feedback: We have discussed and agreed upon this evaluation.
-Date: Supervisor Signature Staff Signature Supervisor recommendation for new pay rate: If this is outside of pay chart guidelines, please explain your reasons for this recommendation: Upload this form to the employee's PDPs and Evals folder on the inte file.
+Attitude and Skills with Co-Workers Is friendly and respectful with others Looks for ways to be helpful Strives to assume fair share of work Conversations relate to the children and the Offers and shares ideas and materials work at the center and not personal information Communicates directly and avoids gossip Works as a team player, completing job tasks Approaches criticism with a learning attitude in a timely manner Comments / Feedback: We have discussed and agreed upon this evaluation.
+Date: Staff Signature Supervisor recommendation for new pay rate: If this is outside of pay chart guidelines, please explain your reasons for this recommendation: !
+Inlead this form to the employee's PDDs and Evals folder on the int annal damian.
+The enisinal id to be placed in the employee's Upload this form to the employee's PDPs and Evals folder on the inte file.
 A copy may be given to the employee. ernal server.
-The original is to be placed in the employee's Evaluation periods are 30 days, 90 days, and 6 months after date of hire.
+The original is to be placed in the employees Evaluation periods are 30 days, 90 days, and 6 months after date of hire.
 After 6 months, evaluations are to be performed each anniversary date.